altfatterz/altfatterz.github.io/_posts/2019-01-03-deploy-to-local-and-remote-kubernetes-cluster.md

 Congratulations!
 If you followed along you deployed a very simple Spring Boot application to a local and remote Kubernetes cluster.
 The example service you can find on my github account [https://github.com/altfatterz/kubernetes-demo](https://github.com/altfatterz/kubernetes-demo)

-Don't forget to remove to delete your remote Kubernetes cluster:
+Don't forget to delete the demo remote Kubernetes cluster:

 ```bash
 gcloud container clusters delete demo